Game DLC

 resolveAttack(character_t* target, uint32_t atk)

-Goal: Expand upon the lessons learned with checkStats
+Goal: Expand upon the lessons learned with checkStats to get a contract ready for overrides/lemmas.

 Lessons Learned: